skills-cogrammar/C7-Lecture-Backpack/2 - Software Engineering (SE)/Week 08/1 - Theory and Practical/3 - Wednesday/calculator/readme.md

-Certainly!
-Below is a full README file for your calculator toy project:

----

 # Calculator Toy Project

 This repository houses a simple calculator toy project implemented using Object-Oriented Programming (OOP) principles.
 The project aims to demonstrate modular programming by breaking down a standalone script (`calculator_bad_design.py`) into more organized and reusable components.